lightningWhite/WeatherAndEMFSensingStation/readme.md

 The README of the project also notes that to use the device for real-time data logging, it's best to remove the battery.
-It says that the charging circuit is not shielded and it will produce a lot of interferance.
+It says that the charging circuit is not shielded and it will produce a lot of interference.

 To read data in real-time from the device in a CSV format, the following command can be used: